elmtree-askmo/cloudcannon-app/content/learn/art-history-and-literature/what-are-the-defining-characteristics-of-modern-art.md

 url: /learn/art-history-and-literature/questions/what-are-the-defining-characteristics-of-modern-art
 score: -1.0
 related_article1:
-    id: 110238
+    id: 110250
     title: >-
-        What are the key characteristics that distinguish traditional art from modern and contemporary art?
+        How is theater represented in contemporary art?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-the-key-characteristics-that-distinguish-traditional-art-from-modern-and-contemporary-art
+    url: /learn/art-history-and-literature/questions/how-is-theater-represented-in-contemporary-art
 related_article2:
-    id: 110257
+    id: 110261
     title: >-
-        What are some contemporary art movements that address global issues?
+        What are the challenges faced by contemporary artists today?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-are-some-contemporary-art-movements-that-address-global-issues
+    url: /learn/art-history-and-literature/questions/what-are-the-challenges-faced-by-contemporary-artists-today
 related_article3:
-    id: 110259
+    id: 110238
     title: >-
-        What is the impact of contemporary art on cultural understanding?
+        What are the key characteristics that distinguish traditional art from modern and contemporary art?
     subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/what-is-the-impact-of-contemporary-art-on-cultural-understanding
-related_article4:
-    id: 110254
-    title: >-
-        How is visual art evolving in the contemporary art scene?
-    subject: Art History and Literature
-    url: /learn/art-history-and-literature/questions/how-is-visual-art-evolving-in-the-contemporary-art-scene
+    url: /learn/art-history-and-literature/questions/what-are-the-key-characteristics-that-distinguish-traditional-art-from-modern-and-contemporary-art
 ---

 &nbsp;